backy22/Jibse/README.md

 https://jibse.vercel.app/

 # Future plan
-- Add price graph for each room
+- Adapt to Layer2 rollups
 - Accept stable coins
 - Introduce a robust score system
+- Improve auto-payment system
+- Add price graph for each room
 - Build a bidding system
-- Integrate with Google map
+- Integrate with Google map (allow any location)
-- Improve auto payment system

 # About CryptoGirls
 @backy22 and @sera0731 are from Japan and Korea, Software Engineer based in Toronto.